In this technical article you will learn about which properties are necessary when choosing a compound to use as an internal standard.

-If we select an internal standard with the above properties, it is more likely that we’ll have a dependable internal standardization method than if we skip some of these requirements.
+By reading the full article you will discover that if you select an internal standard with the properties outlined, it is more likely that you will have a dependable internal standardization method than if you were to skip some of these requirements.